Cradle to grave

 This comprehensive approach ensures that environmental burdens are not simply shifted from one life cycle stage to another.
 For example, a product that appears environmentally beneficial during use might have significant impacts during raw material extraction or disposal.
 By examining the full cradle to grave system, practitioners can identify the true environmental hotspots and avoid problem-shifting between life cycle stages.

 The cradle to grave scope contrasts with other system boundary definitions.
-A cradle-to-gate assessment stops at the factory gate, excluding use and disposal phases.
-A gate-to-gate assessment examines only specific processes within the life cycle.
-Meanwhile, cradle-to-cradle approaches extend beyond disposal to include recycling and reuse, treating waste as a resource for new production cycles.
+A cradle-to-gate assessment stops at the factory gate, excluding use and disposal phases, while a gate-to-gate assessment examines only specific processes within the life cycle.

 Iris Weidema, Chief Operating Officer at 2-0 LCA